 - Limit Packaged Products.
 Packaged foods, such as grated cheese, bagged salads, and prechopped vegetables are convenient, but that convenience comes at a cost.
 You can save a lot if you buy whole, unprocessed foods and prepare them at home.

 - Skip Bottled Water.
 If you live in the U.S., it’s highly likely your tap water is safe to drink.
-According to the Centers for Disease Control and Prevention, the U.S.’s water supply is among the safest in the world.
+According to the CDC, the U.S.’s water supply is among the safest in the world.
 Bottled water is expensive and terrible for the environment and is often little more than repackaged municipal water.

 - Buy In-Season Produce.
 Pay attention to seasons when shopping for fresh produce.
 Fruits like strawberries and blueberries are usually in season and inexpensive during the summer but cost more in the winter.
 You can cut your grocery costs if you buy what’s in season.